a-slide/pycoSnake/README.md

 ## Usage

-At the moment there are 2 workflows available in NanoSnake:
+At the moment there is only 1 workflow available in NanoSnake:

+* DNA : Analyse Basecalled Nanopore sequencing data.
+    * Fastq merging and filtering
-* DNA_map
+    * Alignment with minimap2
-* DNA_methylation
+    * Alignment cleaning
+    * Generate coverage plots IGV and bedgraph (optional)
+    * Run Nanopore QC with pycoQC (optional)
+    * Run methylation analysing with Nanoplolish + pycoMeth (optional)
+    * Run SV analysis with Sniffles + pycoSV (optional)

 ## Configure workflow